apache/jackrabbit-filevault/src/site/markdown/referenceablenodes.md

 ### Id Conflict Policies

-The import behavior of packages with conflicting ids can be tweaked with `ImportOptions.setIdConflictPolicy(...)`.
-For further details refer to its [javadoc][3].
-The old behavior can be achieved with `IdConflictPolicy.FORCE_REMOVE_CONFLICTING_ID`.
+The import behavior of packages with conflicting ids can be tweaked with `ImportOptions.setIdConflictPolicy(...)` per package or the default can be overridden in the [OSGi Configuration](config.html).
+For further details refer to the [JavaDoc][3].
+The old behavior can be achieved with `IdConflictPolicy.LEGACY`.

 [1]: https://s.apache.org/jcr-2.0-spec/3_Repository_Model.html#3.8%20Referenceable%20Nodes
 [2]: https://s.apache.org/jcr-2.0-spec/3_Repository_Model.html#3.8.2%20Referential%20Integrity